huntergregory/Slogo_Turtles/doc/API_SLOGO.md

 FRONT END
 * External
-    - Commands applied to the turtle
+    - Commands applied to the turtleView
     - Send text command to back end for parsing

 * Internal